Code-Institute-Submissions/teman67-Project_3/README.md

     - Scroll down to Manual Deploys sections, then press Deploy Branch.

     - After the project has been deployed successfully I clicked the View-button to see the program run in the terminal.

+- Local Clone

+  - Log in to GitHub and locate GitHub Repository Project_3 [Project 3](https://github.com/teman67/Project_3)
+  - Click on the code button, select clone with HTTPS, SSH or GitHub CLI and copy the link shown.
+  - Open Git Bash
+  - Change the current working directory to the location where you want the cloned directory to be made.
+  - Type git clone and then paste The URL copied in the step 2.
+  - Press Enter and your local clone will be created.

 ### Content